eagereyes/eagereyes.org/blog/2008/electoral-college-and-second-terms.md

 # The Electoral College and Second Terms

 The <a href="http://en.wikipedia.org/wiki/U.S._Electoral_College">Electoral College</a> is a key aspect of the US presidential elections.
-Its mechanics and distribution of electors are crucial for presidential campaigns and determine the so-called <em>battleground states &ndash;</em>&nbsp;and possibly also distort the will of the people.
+Its mechanics and distribution of electors are crucial for presidential campaigns and determine the so-called <em>battleground states &ndash;</em> and possibly also distort the will of the people.
 I was interested this last effect, so I did a little analysis.

 A presidential election in the US is essentially 51 separate elections (50 states plus the District of Columbia).
 All but two states have a winner-takes-all system, with Maine and Nebraska using a slightly more differentiated way of splitting up its delegates between the candidates.
 There are a number of consequences of this that I don't want to discuss in detail here, but what I was interested in was the boost this system gives to the strongest candidate.

 There are two aspects to this.
 First, there is the relative majority: which candidate got the most votes?
 Splitting this up further, there is the popular vote (how many people voted for a particular candidate) and the electoral vote (how many electors voted for that candidate).
 My hypothesis was that the percentage of electoral votes the winner got would always be higher than the popular vote.

 The other aspect is whether the candidate who wins is the candidate the absolute majority of people (i.e., more than 50%) voted for.
-In recent elections, with only two candidates from the two big parties, this has become almost synonymous with the previous question &ndash;&nbsp;any third-party candidate would only get a minuscule fraction of the popular vote and not a single electoral vote.
+In recent elections, with only two candidates from the two big parties, this has become almost synonymous with the previous question &ndash; any third-party candidate would only get a minuscule fraction of the popular vote and not a single electoral vote.

 ## A Comparison Chart